helidon-io/helidon/docs/se/metrics/metrics.md

 Of course, using this technique binds your code to a particular metrics implementation.

-The [`Wrapper`](/apidocs/io.helidon.metrics.api/io/helidon/metrics/api/Wrapper.html) interface declares the `unwrap` method which accepts a class parameter to which the delegate is cast.
+The [`Wrapper`][wrapper] interface declares the `unwrap` method which accepts a class parameter to which the delegate is cast.
 You can then invoke any method declared on the implementation-specific type.

 ## Configuration

 To control how the Helidon metrics subsystem behaves, add a `metrics` section to your configuration file, such as `application.yaml`.

-Certain default configuration values depend on the fact that you are using Helidon SE as described in the [second table below](#flavor-specific-defaults).
+Certain default configuration values depend on the fact that you are using Helidon SE as described in the [second table below][second-table-below].

 ### Configuration options